 Value-added tax (VAT)

-VAT has been implemented in the United Arab Emirates as of 1 January 2018.
+VAT was introduced in the United Arab Emirates on 1 January 2018.

 The general VAT rate is 5% and applies to most goods and services, with some goods and services subject to a 0% rate or an exemption from VAT (subject to specific conditions being met).

 The 0% VAT rate applies to goods and services exported outside the VAT-implementing Gulf Cooperation Council (GCC) member states, international transportation, the supply of crude oil/natural gas, the first supply of residential real estate, and some specific areas, such as healthcare and education.